 The truth about managing hip dysplasia in dogs

 If your dog is suffering from hip dysplasia, they may have some limitations.
 Hip dysplasia limits a dog’s normal hip function.
-Plus, your dog may not have a normal range of motion or be able to climb stairs.
+Plus, your dog may not have a normal range of motion or may need help climbing stairs.

-You can't stop your pet from developing hip dysplasia.
+You can't stop your pet from getting hip dysplasia.
 But, there are things you can do to be proactive about your dog’s health.

 Stay informed about your pet’s overall health and potential health risks by visiting your vet for regular check-ups.
 If you know your dog is at risk of developing hip dysplasia, consider alternative therapies like:

-As your dog grows up, try adding massage therapy into their health regimen.
-Manual massage can help break up scar tissue, decrease inflammation, and improve flexibility in your dog's joints and hips.
+As your dog grows up, try adding manual massage therapy to their health regimen.
+Manual massage can help break up scar tissue, decrease inflammation, and improve flexibility in your dog's hips.

 2. Laser therapy

 Laser therapy can help keep your dog's hips healthy and strong.
 Laser therapy works to decrease inflammation and pain in your pet's hip joints.
-And, it can help you prolong your dog's joints and limit the risk of developing hip dysplasia.
+And, it can help you prolong your dog's joint health and limit your dog's risk of hip dysplasia.

 Large breed, active dogs are more at risk of developing hip dysplasia.
 Exercising your pup is great, but consider limiting intense exercise like jumping and sprinting.